sophiedonald/car-sales-system/README.md

 The unit tests can be found in `src/test/java/carsalessystem`
 ## Usage
 After running the project, navigate through the main menu to explore all features of the application
+Note: the format of the \t indents when displaying the car information in mainmmenu option 1 will display differently when ran in command window and in IDEs